List of Computer Terms for Digital Investigations

 Unix – Unix is a widely used multi-user operating system.

-Web Page – A web page is an individual HTML page on a website.
-Web pages may contain text, HTML markup, images, videos, and other types of content.
+Web Page—A web page is an individual HTML page on a website.
+It may contain text, HTML markup, images, videos, and other types of content.

-Wipe – Wipe means to completely clean all data and information off a computer.
+Wipe – Wipe means thoroughly cleaning all data and information off a computer.

 Windows 95, 97, 99, NT, Vista – Windows is a computer operating system.

-If you would like to look up other technical terms and definitions, I recommend TechTerms.
+If you want to look up other technical terms and definitions, I recommend TechTerms.
 Also, check out our Private Detective Software and Apps.

 What Do Private Investigators Need to Know?

-Private detectives may need to be familiar with various operating systems for a variety of reasons.
+Private detectives may need to be familiar with various operating systems for multiple reasons.
 First, they may specialize in providing PC forensic analysis or computer investigations.
-In this case, they will need to be very familiar with the various systems to know how to analyze activity, track down malicious code, identify errors, and gather evidence.
+In this case, they must be familiar with the various systems to analyze activity, track down malicious code, identify errors, and gather evidence.

-Second, regardless of the types of investigations offered by your business, you will undoubtedly run a variety of operating systems on various electronic devices, such as computers, tablets, and mobile devices.
+Second, regardless of the types of investigations offered by your business, you will undoubtedly run various operating systems on electronic devices such as computers, tablets, and mobile devices.
 In this instance, private detectives should be familiar with how the system works to run their business most efficiently.

 LEAVE A REPLY